-Introduction and Financial Summary Each report provides an introduction to each service area and their main objectives, budget and forecasted expenditure for the financial year 2020/21.
+Introduction and Financial Summary Each report provides an introduction to each service area and their main objectives, budget and forecasted expenditure for the financial year 2021/22.
 Executive Summary The Executive Summary of the Head of Service is provided as an overview of performance for the first six months of the financial year.
-Heads of Service will Service Area Risks Overview of corporate and service risks including risk scores for Quarter 2 and the previous three quarters.
+Heads of Service will also provide a summary of the impacts that Covid-19 has had on the service area and will also be looking forward for the remaining six months of the financial year.
+Service Area Risks Overview of corporate and service risks including risk scores for Quarter 4 and the previous three quarters.
 Also included is a glossary for the objective updates and risk scores.
 Note: Corporate and Service Risks are reported quarterly to the Council's Audit Committee and Cabinet.
-Analysis of Progress against Objectives / Actions Each service plan will have an overview of progress made in the first six months (1st April 2020 to 31st March 2021) against the objectives and their actions.
+Analysis of Progress against Objectives / Actions Each service plan will have an overview of progress made in the first six months (1st April 2021 to 31st March 2022) against the objectives and their actions.
 For this years' service plan, actions will also indicate where they support the Council's Strategic Recovery Aims.

 Each action has a start date and an end date.
-Actions that are commencing from 1st October 2020 onwards will be included but not performance reported against it.
+Actions that are commencing from 1st October 2021 onwards will be included but not performance reported against it.
 Performance against each action will be based upon Red / Amber / Green (RAG) status based upon whether the action is anticipated to be delivered by the agreed date or not.
-Each action also has a percentage of completion to enable Members to understand the current progression against the action. • Green C / 100% - Action has been completed • Green % - Action is on target to complete by agreed timescale • Amber % - Issues are identified which could impact on the delivery of the action by the agreed timescale. • Red % - The action is not going to be able to deliver by agreed timescale and immediate action is required. • ? - Unknown - Data missing.
-Performance Measures Performance measures reported in the review are for the first six months of the financial year.
+Each action also has a percentage of completion to enable Members to understand the current progression against the action.

+- Green C / 100% Action has been completed - Green % Action is on target to complete by agreed timescale - Amber % Issues are identified which could impact on the delivery of the action by the agreed timescale. - Red % The action is not going to be able to deliver by agreed timescale and immediate action is required. - ?
+Unknown Data missing.

+Performance measures reported in the review are for the first six months of the financial year.
 Not all performance measures will be reported as they may be reported annually and therefore will be included as part of the End of year review process.
 Additionally, this year due to Covid-19 there may also be some performance measures that cannot be reported due to the measure being suspended or for other reasons the service area is unable to collect the data.
 Where this occurs the service area will indicate this in the report.

+Performance Measures

 For performance measures that are reported the figure will indicate whether it is achieving its target or if it is under achieving.
 Where measures are under achieving against the target (Amber / Red) the service area will provide commentary to explain the reason(s) and what action is being taken to improve performance.
 Performance of the Measures is ranked using the following: